 Then comes the question of sunrise.
 The light is very good after sunrise for an hour or two and usually there is some drama in the sky much more than the flat and harsh light hours that you get most of the day.

 The trouble is I do not like to get up at sunrise.
 And now that I know I might be missing on some good photography opportunities I cannot sleep as well!
 So here is how it goes these days.
 After arriving bone tired at some destination I tell myself to get up at sunrise.
-I use the TPE to get the local sunrise and sunset times.
+I use a simple google search to get the local sunrise and sunset times.
 I initially used to ask the locals but I was misled quite a few times so I decided to find out an app.
 After all locals have better things to do rather than getting up at the crack of the dawn.

 And this gets repeated on every trip with more or less success.
 How I miss the days when I knew nothing of light, golden light and about photography at sunrise.
 Then holiday meant getting up when I felt like getting up or just before the breakfast ended up at the hotel.
 I still do not get up sometimes but the guilt!